-Serving gap-year backpackers, on-sabbatical globetrotters, work-from-anywhere-ers, all-the-free-time-in-the-world retirees and enlightened travel consumers alike, the trusty Round the World ticket is a thing of beauty.
-For anyone that is planning a trip with at least 3 stops on 2 or more continents, pricing out a Round the World ticket should be a no-brainer.
+Serving gap-year backpackers, on-sabbatical globetrotters, work-from-anywhere-ers, all-the-free-time-in-the-world retirees and enlightened travel consumers alike, the trusty round the world ticket is a thing of beauty.
+For anyone that is planning a trip with at least three stops on two or more continents, pricing out a round the world ticket should be a no-brainer.
 Rarely available online, these fares are worth your time with an airfare expert (did I mention their service is free?).

-The rules of the basic fare are simple: travel in one continuous direction, around the world, without backtracking geographically.
-A basic ticket generally allows for 3 to 7 stops using participating carriers of a particular airline alliance (Air Canada's Star Alliance, oneworld or SkyTeam).
-The maximum stay on the ticket is either 6 or 12 months, dates are changeable while travelling for a fee, and re-routings are sometimes allowed, too.
+The rules of the basic fare are simple: travel in one continuous direction around the world, without backtracking geographically.
+A basic ticket generally allows for three to seven stops using participating carriers of a particular airline alliance (Air Canada's Star Alliance, oneworld or SkyTeam).
+The maximum stay on the ticket is either six 12 months, dates are changeable while travelling for a fee, and re-routings are sometimes allowed, too.
 Frequent flyer points may or may not be credited on a basic fare (you know who to ask!).